ECLabs/UpBoard/README.md

 The logo will display in the optional footer that can be displayed on top of each slide.
 The slides will be shown in the order in which they appear in the database and not by their number.
 However, the number is important and must match the order they appear in the database.

 A slide type must then be specified.
-The types are:
+The current types are:
 * **logo**
 * **picture**
 * **liveVideoOverlay**